cpenniman12/sales_agent/README.md

 ```

 This script runs through a series of test queries and shows how the architecture works.

+## Claude 3.7 Sonnet Integration

+When integrated with Claude 3.7 Sonnet, the system gains enhanced capabilities:

+1. **Smarter Agent Selection**: Claude analyzes user queries to determine which product agents are most relevant.
+2. **Intelligent Response Generation**: Each product agent uses Claude to generate more natural and comprehensive responses.
+3. **Advanced Response Synthesis**: The orchestrator uses Claude to combine information from multiple agents into coherent, unified answers.

+To use Claude integration, you need an API key from Anthropic.
+Without an API key, the system will fall back to rule-based agent selection and response generation.

 ## Extending the System